sam-n-bell/connexion3-from-llm/README.md

 ## Test Structure

 All test classes inherit from `BaseTestCase` in `tests/base_test.py`, which:
-- Gets the underlying Flask app from the Connexion App
+- Uses `unittest.IsolatedAsyncioTestCase` for async test support
-- Provides a test client (`self.client`) to all test classes
+- Provides an async httpx test client (`self.client`)
-- Uses Flask's test client for synchronous testing
+- All test methods must be async

 Example test class: